Jbleezy/BO2-Reimagined/README.md

 * Landing on top of an enemy player downs them
 * Added player kill feed
 * Added player kills on scoreboard
-* Teams win rounds by getting all enemy players down
-* First team to win 3 rounds wins the game